Severson-Group/research-repo-template/README.md

 Each research project being organized in GitHub will have one GitHub Project.
 The project will have `status`, `Start date`, and `Due date` fields that can be populated on all issues.
 GitHub Workflows  will be used to facilitate east of project management.
 The Project will consist of two key views: `Roadmap` and `Board`, which are now described in conjunction with how they make use of the issue fields and Workflows.

 #### 2.2.1 Roadmap View
 The goal of this view is to provide a project management perspective on project timeline.
 It is meant to facilitate the team checking in on the critical milestones and obtain a quick glimpse into whether the project is on track.
+An example roadmap view can be found [here](https://github.com/orgs/Severson-Group/projects/14) (select a date in October 2023 to view the issues).

 This view is configured as GitHub's `Roadmap` layout and appplies the filter `label:roadmap` so that it only shows `roadmap` issues.
 The layout's `Date fields` are configured for the `Start date` and `Due date` fields of the `roadmap` issue (note that these fields are only used on `roadmap` issues; they are not used on `todo` issues).

 With this configuration, the `roadmap` issues are mapped out on a timeline.
 At team meetings, members can easily click on each of the issues to see the list of `todo` issues that need to be completed (and whether or not they are completed).

 #### 2.2.2 Board View
 The goal of this view is to provide a modified Kanban style board to check in on `todo` issues.
 This view is where researchers will spend most of their time, checking in and updating on project progress.
 It is meant to quickly show what each team member is focusing on this week, what work has been completed, and what work remains.
 The project team will talk through this board at each check in meeting.
+An example board view can be found [here](https://github.com/orgs/Severson-Group/projects/14/views/2).

 The view is configured as GitHub's `Board` layout and applies the filter `-label:roadmap`.
 It is set up with six categories that `todo` issues (and PRs) are placed within to indicate their status, from left to right:
 - `>1 Month`: issues where work is scheduled to start over one month away